LEI NUMBER REGISTRATION APPLICATION

 Can I register an LEI number if I am not a legal representative for the company?

-Yes, you can register an LEI if you are not the Legal Representative of the company.
+Yes, you can register a Legal Entity Identifier if you are not the Legal Representative of the company.
 However, we will contact you to sign a Letter of Authorization by the legal representative of the company.
 We will provide the Letter of Authorization by e-mail and you can either scan in the signed copy or take a picture with your mobile phone.

 Can I register an LEI for a company registered in another country?